equinor/appsec/docs/security-champion/stories/index.md

 # Stories 🏆

 We want to highlight stories from our teams, to promote both learning and sharing culture, in the context of security.

-What _is_ a story?
-Below are a few examples:
+## What _is_ a story?
+A few examples:

-- Something that went wrong in a project, how it was fixed and lessons learned
+- Something that went wrong in a project, how it was fixed, and lessons learned
-- New feature added to improve security
+- New feature added to improve security and the road to implementation
 - New routines or ceremonies that has helped the team

  If you have something in mind, consider writing a story.
 It's even an activity to reach the [brown/black belt](../4-learning-platform.md#activities)!